-The practice took complaints and concerns seriously and responded to them appropriately to improve the quality of
+The practice took complaints and concerns seriously.
 The practice had a policy providing guidance to staff on how to handle a complaint.
-The practice information leaflet explained how to make a complaint.
+The practice displayed a complaints procedure to guide the patient in the patient information folder.

-The practice manager was responsible for dealing with these.
+The practice manager was responsible for dealing with complaints.
+The practice manager aimed to settle complaints in-house.
 Staff would tell the practice manager about any formal or informal comments or concerns straight away so patients received a quick response.